Singing with a Cold & Cough | Tips and Remedies

 If you’re a professional vocalist or aspiring to be one, catching a bug can be really debilitating.
 You can’t usually postpone a show, gig or audition, so how do you continue to sing well with a cold or a cough?

+How to sing with a cold or cough?
 The key to singing with a cold and cough lies in good technique and knowledge of reliable remedies.
 Understanding how to take care of your vocal cords when sick and how to medicate your throat will help you get through shows and gigs during a bout of illness.

 This is an issue that artists deal with every year, along with associated problems like laryngitis and voice loss.
 Yet it is possible to perform well even if you’re bunged up, have a raspy singing voice and having to blow your nose every five minutes.
 Here we share renowned industry tips and remedies for effective singing with a cold and cough.